-Grievant grieved a coaching and "verbal" and an employee performance appraisal she received while she was employed by Respondent.
-Grievant did not assert she had lost any pay due to these issues.
-Following the filing of her grievances, Grievant resigned from employment with Respondent.
+Grievant alleged an employee evaluation he received while he was employed by Respondent was improper.
+Following the filing of his grievance, Grievant resigned.
 Respondent moved to dismiss the grievance asserting mootness due to Grievant's resignation.
-Grievant did not object to the dismissal of the grievance.
+Grievant did not file a response to the Motion to Dismiss.
 Respondent proved the grievance is now moot.
 Accordingly, Respondent's motion to dismiss should be granted, and this grievance, dismissed.